LET'S BE HONEST.

 You need more than just a child support calculator.
 We are eager to help so you have nothing to be afraid of.
 Set up a confidential appointment with one of our child support attorneys today and don't go it alone.602-548-3400

 Using our interactive child support calculator can help you understand what your obligations for child support in Arizona will be and getting an estimate can help you make plans.
-The information within this calculator is just an estimate and should be discussed and confirmed with one of our experienced child support attorneys located in our Phoenix, Chandler, Glendale, Scottsdale, Tempe, Peoria, or Gilbert Arizona.
+The information within this calculator is just an estimate and should be discussed and confirmed with one of our experienced AZ child support attorneys located in Phoenix, Chandler, Glendale, Scottsdale, Tempe, Peoria, or Gilbert, Arizona.

 Yes.
 Parents who are able to compromise on their custody arrangements, without turning the decision-making over to the judge, are strongly encouraged to do so.
 So long as your agreement is in the best interests of the children, you and the other parent may settle custody and access issues by private agreement.
 Contact us today for a consultation.